 Chapter 5 - The English Revolution

 “Has Dad approved of your new décor theme?”
-I said entering the hotel bar after a welcome siesta only to discover Mark standing precariously on a rickety wooden stepladder in the middle of the bar floor holding a plastic bucket and paint brush.
+I said entering the hotel bar to discover Mark standing on a rickety wooden stepladder in the middle of the bar floor holding a plastic bucket and paint brush.
 He was splattering what appeared to be thin globules of wallpaper paste everywhere except where it was intended, on the ceiling.

 “I’m bored to tears with bare walls and am jazzing the bar up a bit.
 Dad said it was fine to stick my favourite racing car posters on the ceiling and mount some pics on the wall.
 Can you give me a hand?”